analytiq-hub/sigagent.github.io/religion/the_diary_of_happiness.md

 ---
 layout: page
-title: The Diary of Happiness, by Nicolae Steinhardt (a fragment)
+title: The Diary of Happiness, by Nicolae Steinhardt - A Fragment
 ---

 (... with inevitable ChatGPT flourishings...)